Interim Policy on Gluten Content Statements in the Labeling and Advertising of Wines, Distilled Spirits, and Malt Beverages

 What test detects gluten in fermented beverages?

-Recently the first reliable and accurate test for detecting gluten in fermented or highly refined products became commercially available.
-The RIDASCREEN® Gliadin competitive is the first generation of tests applicable to fermented products.
+The first test for detecting gluten in fermented or highly refined products recently became commercially available.
+The RIDASCREEN® Gliadin Competitive is the first generation of reliable and accurate tests applicable to fermented products.
 The expensive mass spectrometry process remains the gold standard in protein analysis.
+Mass spectrometry indicates protein sequences.
+Thus, mass spectrometry is able to validate the presence or absence of toxic protein sequences in products.
+The Celiac Sprue Association uses both the Competitive, G12, A1 and mass spectrometry to validate fermented and highly processed products are gluten-free.